help-me-mom/ng-mocks/README.md

 ### How to create a mock component

 There is a `MockComponent` function.
-It covers almost all needs for mock behavior.
+It covers everything you need to turn a component into its mock declaration.

 - `MockComponent( MyComponent )` - returns a mock class of `MyComponent` component.
 - `MockComponents( MyComponent1, SomeComponent2, ... )` - returns an array of mocks.